 Army Community Service is partnering with the USO to bring the USO’s Transition Services to Fort Benning.
 The Fort Benning USO offers an established and coordinated network, unique to service members and military families.
 The USO Transition Services program is a “one-stop-shop” for our service members and their families.
 Utilizing a tailored concierge approach, the USO provides connections to resources to develop a clear action plan for the service member, the recently separated veteran or family member.
 USO Transition Specialists provide connections to opportunities, organizations, services, workshops and seminars.
 The Specialists will work one-on-one to create an Action Plan that is unique to each patron.
 To request your Action Plan and connect with the team, click here.

 Enrollment in the EFMP is a requirement for active Soldiers with family members, children or adults, with physical, emotional, developmental, behavioral, mental, or intellectual disorder that requires special treatment, therapy, education, training, or counseling on an on-going basis.
 Active duty Soldiers, Reserve and Guard Soldiers on active duty longer than 30 days, and Army National Guard AGR personnel serving under authority of Title 10 are required to enroll in the program if they have family members who meet this criteria.

-Services include information and referral, community support, advocacy, a monthly support group, resource directory and library, weekly open swim, respite care, recreational and cultural activities, and Special Needs Accommodation Process meetings with Child, Youth & School Services.
+Services include information and referral, community support, advocacy, a monthly support group, resource directory and library, respite care, recreational and cultural activities, and Multidisciplinary Inclusion Action Team (MIAT) meetings with Child and Youth Services (CYS).